We are currently recruiting past SHOW participants for two COVID-19 initiatives.

 In 2017, our team reconnected with past participants for the first year of longitudinal follow-up.
 We focused on reaching new participants in the City of Milwaukee during 2018 and 2019.

-Due to the COVID-19 pandemic, SHOW adapted their plans to launch a COVID-19 impacts health survey.
+Due to the COVID-19 pandemic, SHOW adapted their plans to launch multiple COVID-19 Community Impact health surveys.

 The next wave of longitudinal follow-up is currently on hold, with a tentative goal of resuming field work in 2021.

-The Survey of the Health of Wisconsin is shifting data collection efforts this coming year, with the goal of being at the forefront of understanding how the coronavirus (COVID-19) pandemic is impacting the social determinants …
+The Survey of the Health of Wisconsin is shifting data collection efforts this coming year, with the goal of being at the forefront of understanding how the coronavirus …

 Wave 4 Data Collection The main SHOW program recently completed their Wave 4 data collection.
 The SHOW program focused on recruiting traditionally underrepresented groups in the city of Milwaukee from 2018 until early 2020.COVID-19 Survey In response to the COVID-19 pandemic, the SHOW program decided to shift gears and focus on how the health and…